VMCAI 2025

 All accepted papers will be published in Springer’s Lecture Notes in Computer Science series.
 The corresponding author of each paper will need to complete and sign a License-to-Publish form to be submitted together with the camera-ready version.

 Submissions will undergo a single-blind review process.
+Submissions should not be anonymized for the purposes of review.
 There will be three categories of papers: regular papers, tool papers and case studies.
 Papers in each category have a different page limit and will be evaluated differently.

 Regular papers clearly identify and justify an advance to the field of verification, abstract interpretation, or model checking.
 Where applicable, they are supported by experimental validation.
 Regular papers are restricted to 20 pages in LNCS format, not counting references.